marcan/qsw-tools/README.md

 The `guest:guest123` login doesn't seem to work in the web interface, thankfully.

+However, if you enable ssh, logging in as the `debug` user with the same enable password as above will give you a root shell.

 ## Decrypting firmware

 QNAP firmware images are plain tarballs, but every file contained within is encrypted.
 Use `decfile.sh` to decrypt them.